NotJoeMartinez/yt-fts/README.md

 ## `download`
 Download subtitles for a channel.

 Takes a channel url as an argument.
-Specify the number of jobs to parallelize the download with the `--jobs` option.
+Specify the number of jobs to parallelize the download with the `--jobs` flag.
 Use the `--cookies-from-browser` to use cookies from your browser in the requests, will help if you're getting errors that request you to sign in.
+You can also run the `update` command several times to gradually get more videos into the database.

 ```bash
 yt-fts download --jobs 5 "https://www.youtube.com/@3blue1brown"